vinylmusicinthehouse/musicMatchManager/README.md

 # Overlap Explorer — GitHub Pages Package
-**Version:** v2025.08.18.0240
+**Version:** v2025.08.18.0245

-Fixes a launch error in Only A/B totals injection (safe sibling insertion).
+Fix2: eliminated remaining insertBefore in Only A/B helpers to prevent NotFoundError on launch.